silverwind/droppy/README.md

 - HTTPS listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided SSL/TLS files.

 A listener object accepts these options:
-- `host` {String/Array} - Network interface(s) to listen on.
-Use an array for multiple interfaces.
+- `host` *String/Array* - Network interface(s) to listen on.
+Required.
-- `port` {Number/Array} - Port(s) to listen on.
-Use an array for multiple ports.
+- `port` *Number/Array* - Network port(s) to listen on.
+Required.
-- `protocol` {String} - Protocol to use, `http` or `https`.
+- `protocol` *String* - Protocol to use, `http` or `https`.
+Required.

+For SSL/TLS these additional options are available:
+- `key` *String* - Path to PEM-encoded SSL/TLS private key file.
+Required.
+- `cert` *String* - Path to PEM-encoded SSL/TLS certificate file.
+Required.
+- `ca` *String* - Path to PEM-encoded SSL/TLS intermediate certificate file.
+- `dhparam` *String* - Path to PEM-encoded SSL/TLS Diffie-Hellman parameters file.
+If not provided, new 2048 bit parameters will generated and saved for future use.
-- `hsts` {Number} - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
+- `hsts` *Number* - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.
-- `key` {String} - Path to the SSL/TLS private key file.
-If ommitted, uses self-generated key.
-- `cert` {String} - Path to the SSL/TLS certificate file.
-If ommitted, uses self-signed certificate.
-- `ca` {String} - Path to the SSL/TLS intermediate certificate file.
-Optional.
-- `dhparam` {String} - Path to the SSL/TLS Diffie Hellman parameters file.
-Optional.
-If ommitted, new 2048 bit parameters will created and saved for later use.

-*Note: SSL/TLS paths are relative to the home folder, but can be defined as absolute too.
-If your certificate file includes an intermediate certificate, it will be detected and used.
-There's no need to specify `ca` in this case.*
+*Note: Unless given absolute, SSL/TLS paths are relative to the config folder.
+If your certificate file includes an concatenated intermediate certificate, it will be detected and used, there's no need to specify `ca` in this case.*

 ### API
 droppy can be used with [express](https://github.com/strongloop/express) like this: